Gluteus Maximus Trigger Points - Dr. Jonathan Kuttner M.D.

 Weak gluteal muscles have wide-reaching implications up and down the kinetic chain

 The gluteus maximus plays a significant role in stabilizing both the sacroiliac joint and the knee joint.

 It does so by means of superior fibers, which attach to the aponeurosis of the sacrotuberous ligament, and inferior fibers, which attach anteriorly to the iliotibial band, providing tension down to the knee.

 Weak gluteal muscles have wide-reaching implications up and down the kinetic chain.

 Gluteus Maximus - Common Trigger Point sites

 The formation of these trigger points provides much-needed tension for sacroiliac support.

 Pain is often felt in the lower back and mimics bursitis of the hip, with pain experienced at the site of the coccygeal bone and of the gluteal crease.

-Stretching alone is unlikely to dissipate trigger points can it can help prevent them becoming active, and can help accelerate the treatment process when combined correctly with hands-on trigger point treatment.
+Stretching alone is unlikely to dissipate trigger points but it may help prevent them becoming active, and can help accelerate the treatment process when combined correctly with hands-on trigger point treatment.